 FHE Technology & Markets

-FlexTech is devoted to the accelerating the development and adoption of flexible, hybrid electronics (FHE) which enable a new class of electronics - ones that conform to any shape, but are also bendable, twistable, and stretchable.
-These features will enable new products, capabilities and features.
+SEMI-FlexTech is devoted to the accelerating the development and adoption of flexible, hybrid electronics (FHE) which enable a new class of electronics - ones that conform to any shape, but are also bendable, twistable, and stretchable - enabling new products, capabilities and features.
 Flexible, hybrid electronics have the potential to make our world safer, smarter, healthier and simpler.

 Taking advantage of the ability to conform to more organic shapes, electronic capability can then be incorporated into more consumer and industrial products, and combined with rapid advancements in data analytics and artificial intelligence, bring digital intelligence to the greater world.
 FHE and printed electronics should also eventually realize the promises of manufacturing electronic in higher volume at lower costs.